CClar/WriteRight/README.md

 Return to menu with error message if no words are valid

-Pull words from another source (dictionary, etc)
+Pull words from another path (dictionary, etc) entered by the user has to end with .txt, if none then default to local txt

 Change spawns to only sppear near left and right side, not top and bottom (too close)